jakobnissen/jakobnissen.github.io/posts/latency.md

 On the other hand, I'm also optimistic that Julia 1.9 may change some user behaviour for the better.
 In the old days, optimising your package for latency sometimes meant jumping through hoops to optimise for obscure compiler internals, all for limited gain.
-Now, latency can be reduced manyfold by simply implementing bog-standard code quality improvements and a SnoopPrecompile workload.
+Now, latency can be reduced manyfold by simply implementing bog-standard code quality improvements and a PrecompileTools workload.
 Today, you also have tooling like JET.jl, Aqua.jl and the VSCode profiler to make it easier.
 This both lowers the barrier to, and increases the incentive to write inferable, precompilable packages, compared to just a few years ago.
 I'm hopeful that more package authors will adopt these practises, and the resulting improvements to latency will propagate through the ecosystem.